 Simplistic and functional, uPVC suppliers provide a cheap material for double glazed front doors.

 Similar to uPVC doors, fibreglass offers good protection for a reasonable price.
-What is more, fibreglass doors can be produced to look and even feel like real wood.
+They can even be made to look and feel like real wood.

 While more expensive than artificial materials, timber doors offer the ultimate natural look, though at the price of high maintenance requirements.

-Metal doors are less popular as they are prone to thermal conductivity.
-However, their sturdiness and unique look can make them a viable option for those looking for a modern entrance unit.
+Metal doors are less popular as they are more prone to thermal conductivity.
+Their sturdiness and unique look makes them a viable option regardless.

 Tips for Additional Security